Trotskyism: Europe

+Spain

+In the Spanish Civil War, Stalinist-directed NKVD oversaw purges of anti-Stalinist elements in the Spanish Republican forces including Trotskyist and anarchist factions.
+Notable cases involved the execution of Andreu Nin, former government minister in Revolutionary Catalonia, Jose Robles, a left-wing academic and translator along with many members of the Trotskyist-aligned POUM faction, such as Mary Stanley Low.

+United Kingdom

-In Britain during the 1980s, the entryist Militant group operated within the Labour Party with three members of parliament and effective control of Liverpool City Council.
-Described by journalist Michael Crick as "Britain's fifth most important political party" in 1986, it played a prominent role in the 1989–1991 anti-poll tax movement, which was widely thought to have led to the downfall of British Prime Minister Margaret Thatcher.
+In Britain during the 1980s, the entryist Militant group operated within the Labour Party with three members of parliament and effective control of Liverpool City Council, and was described by journalist Michael Crick as "Britain's fifth most important political party" in 1986.

-The most enduring of several Trotskyist parties in Britain has been the Socialist Workers Party, formerly the International Socialists (IS).
-Its founder Tony Cliff rejected the orthodox Trotskyist view of the USSR as a "deformed worker's state."
-Communist-party regimes were "state capitalist."
-The SWP has founded several front organisations through which they have sought to exert influence over the broader left, such as the Anti-Nazi League in the late 1970s and the Stop the War Coalition in 2001.
+One of the more prominent Trotskyist parties in Britain has been the Socialist Workers Party, formerly the International Socialists (IS) and traces its history back to 1950.
+The SWP has helped found several organisations through which they have sought to exert influence over the broader left, such as the Anti-Nazi League in the late 1970s and the Stop the War Coalition in 2001.
 It also allied with George Galloway and Respect, whose dissolution in 2007 caused an internal crisis in the SWP.
-A more serious internal crisis, leading to a significant decline in the party's membership, emerged in 2013.
-Allegations of rape and sexual assault made against a leading party member developed into a dispute over the practice of democratic centralism (defended by the party's international secretary Alex Callinicos).
+A more serious internal crisis, leading to a significant decline in the party's membership, emerged in 2013 over allegations of rape and sexual assault made against a leading party member.

+The Trade Unionist and Socialist Coalition (TUSC) was formed in 2010 between the Socialist Party, the SWP and Socialist Resistance, along with the RMT union, has participated in several general elections.
+The TUSC stood 40 candidates at the 2024 United Kingdom general election.

-In April 2019, a rival splinter from IS made headlines when three former members of the Revolutionary Communist Party campaigned in the European Parliamentary election as candidates for the Brexit Party, and a fourth, Munira Mirza, was appointed head of the Number 10 Downing Street policy unit by the new Conservative Prime Minister Boris Johnson.
+In April 2019, a 1970s splinter from IS made headlines when three former members of the Revolutionary Communist Party campaigned in the European Parliamentary election as candidates for the Brexit Party, and a fourth, Munira Mirza, was appointed head of the Number 10 Downing Street policy unit by the new Conservative Prime Minister Boris Johnson.
 The RCP's rejection of the SWP's critical engagement with the Labour Party and trade unions had morphed into embracing right-wing libertarian positions.